Mutotu/react-router-repeat/README.md

 2. `cd learn-react-router`
 3. `npm install react-router-dom`

-Once we're done learning the basics, students can clone this repository and use the starter files to get started with the labs.

 ## What is React Router?

 React Router is a module that makes it easy to make single page apps (SPAs).
 SPAs are web apps which load different sections of a website within the same page.
 The user feels as though they've never left the homepage because links swap out content and replace it with new content.